Chapter VII: Regulations relating to Parsonages

 Part IX: Conditions of Occupation of a Parsonage

-Where an Incumbent is required to reside in a Parsonage, it shall be held by him or her on the following conditions.
+Where an Incumbent is required to reside in a Parsonage, it shall be held by him or her without payment of rent or other consideration on the following conditions.

-The Incumbent shall pay all rates, charges, taxes, and outgoings in respect of the Parsonage, with the exception of fire insurance premiums, private street improvements and other extraordinary expenses.
+The Incumbent shall pay all rates, charges, taxes, and outgoings in respect of their occupation of the Parsonage, with the exception of council tax and buildings insurance premiums.

 Maintenance of the Parsonage